Email FacebookTwitterMenu burgerClose thin

 Own a business?
 You may need to understand how deferred tax liability works.
 It stems from a “book-tax difference,” which is largely a difference of timing between financial accounting rules and IRS rules.

-Take the 5-year depreciation of a business asset as an example of deferred tax liability.
+Take the five-year depreciation of a business asset as an example of deferred tax liability.
 Accounting rules and IRS rules are different when it comes to depreciation.
 The difference between the tax expense (from financial accounting) and the tax payable (from IRS accounting) tells you whether you have a deferred tax liability or a deferred tax asset.

 If in the future you will pay more to the IRS than the tax expense noted in your books, you have a deferred tax liability.
 This also happens if a business reports less taxable income than the income on its financial statements.